 • Upon graduating, international students are required to have an equivalent level of English to IELTS 7.5, with 8.0 for Speaking and Listening.
 This is assessed in Year 3 and 4 through method classes and placements.

-Students are identified, monitored and supported from the very beginning of the program both within courses and as part of standard assessment criteria.
-Students consistently underperforming in any aspect of language and literacy, including oral skills, are required to undertake appropriate additional English language training as advised by the School of Education staff.
-This may include but is not limited to completion of EDST2094 (Communication Skills) in Year 2 and/or participation in an oral skills workshop.
+Students are identified, monitored and supported from the beginning of the program both within courses and as part of standard assessment criteria.
+Students consistently underperforming in any aspect of language and literacy, including oral skills, may be required to undertake appropriate additional English language training as advised by the School of Education.
+This may include but is not limited to completion of EDST2094 Communication Skills in T2 Year 2.

 • Students must be familiar with the Literacy and Numeracy website and the Described Proficiency Scale, which outlines the skills assessed by the National Literacy and Numeracy Test for Initial Teacher Education Students (‘the test’) and how candidates’ achievement of the standard required by the test is determined.